Break in the Sun

-Break in the Sun is a British television serial made by the BBC in 1981.
+Break in the Sun is a British television drama serial made by the BBC in 1981.

 The series, written by Bernard Ashley, was considerably more gritty and controversial than standard BBC children's serial fare up until that time, dealing with a young girl, Patsy (Nicola Cowper) running away from her violent stepfather (Brian Hall) and trying to return to her mother's old home in Margate.

 The theme tune, "Reflections", was written by John Renbourn.